stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 Gedney up for lost, that we sent our guarded message to the   Arkham   for relaying; and I think we did well to keep it as calm and non-committal as we succeeded in doing.
-The most we said about agitation concerned our dogs, whose frantic uneasiness near the biological specimens was to be expected from poor Lake&rsquo;s accounts.
-We did not mention, I think, their display of the same uneasiness when sniffing around the queer greenish soapstones and certain other objects in the disordered region; objects including scientific instruments, a&euml;roplanes, and machinery both at the camp and at the boring, whose parts had been loosened, moved, or otherwise tampered with by winds that must have harboured singular curiosity and investigativeness.
+The most we said about agitation concerned our dogs, whose frantic uneasiness near the biological specimens was to be expected from poor Lake's accounts.
+We did not mention, I think, their display of the same uneasiness when sniffing around the queer greenish soapstones and certain other objects in the disordered region; objects including scientific instruments, aëroplanes, and machinery both at the camp and at the boring, whose parts had been loosened, moved, or otherwise tampered with by winds that must have harboured singular curiosity and investigativeness.

   About the fourteen biological specimens we were pardonably indefinite.
-We said that the only ones we discovered were damaged, but that enough was left of them to prove Lake&rsquo;s description wholly and impressively accurate.
-It was hard work keeping our personal emotions out of this matter&mdash;and we did not mention numbers or say exactly how we had found those which we did find.
-We had by that time agreed not to transmit anything suggesting madness on the part of Lake&rsquo;s men, and it surely looked like madness to find six imperfect monstrosities carefully buried upright in nine-foot snow graves under five-pointed mounds punched over with groups of dots in patterns exactly like those on the queer greenish soapstones dug up from Mesozoic or Tertiary times.
+We said that the only ones we discovered were damaged, but that enough was left of them to prove Lake's description wholly and impressively accurate.
+It was hard work keeping our personal emotions out of this matter--and we did not mention numbers or say exactly how we had found those which we did find.
+We had by that time agreed not to transmit anything suggesting madness on the part of Lake's men, and it surely looked like madness to find six imperfect monstrosities carefully buried upright in nine-foot snow graves under five-pointed mounds punched over with groups of dots in patterns exactly like those on the queer greenish soapstones dug up from Mesozoic or Tertiary times.
 The eight perfect specimens mentioned by Lake seemed to have been completely blown away.

-  We were careful, too, about the public&rsquo;s general peace of mind; hence Danforth and I said little about that frightful trip over the mountains the next day.
+  We were careful, too, about the public's general peace of mind; hence Danforth and I said little about that frightful trip over the mountains the next day.
 It was the fact that only a radically lightened plane could possibly cross a range of such height which mercifully limited that scouting tour to the two of us.
 On our return at 1 A.M.
 Danforth was